rspeer/wordfreq/SUNSET.md

 Reddit also stopped providing public data archives, and now they sell their archives at a price that only OpenAI will pay.

-And given what's happening to the field, I don't blame them.

 ## I don't want to be part of this scene anymore